Benefits & Tips for Mindfulness and Meditation

 I love to meditate & become deeply mindful in nature: in the mountains, under a tree, in a garden, or on top of a scenic cliff overlooking a beautiful vista or sunset, and generally when I’m standing up (it helps keep me alert & awake!)

 - I’ve created a Playlist on Spotify you can listen to here.

-- Insight Timer is an AP you can download on your phone that is packed with some great guided meditations!
+- Insight Timer is an app packed with some great guided meditations!

 xx Kat Clayton